bcgov/platform-developer-docs/src/docs/platform-architecture-reference/platform-automation.md

  If your application is crashing regularly, your technical team should investigate and fix the cause of these crashes.
 You can see the number of times your pod has restarted in the web console or via `oc get pods` to get an idea of if it is crashing a lot.

  If your application has not changed in over a year, your technical team should build a new image, which ensures that your application is able to take advantage of any security patches from the past year.
+It is highly likely your image contains Critical security vulnerabilities if it has not been updated in over a year.

  Maintaining your application is part of the [Memorandum of Understanding](https://digital.gov.bc.ca/cloud/services/private/onboard/#memorandum) that teams working on the platform agree to.
 More detailed docs on [maintaining an image](https://docs.developer.gov.bc.ca/maintain-an-application/#maintain-images) are also available.